 The main reason for having a management system is to see these tasks are carried through.
 If the system does not do this, then however impressive it may look on a chart, it is of no value.
-So the fundadevelopment of the multidisciplinary approach?
+So the fundamental